vircon32/CommunityContent/CustomBIOS/BiosWithoutLogoDebug/Readme.md

 scenarios would  likely cause  invalid output or  throw a  machine access error).

-Port name translations  are not performed.
-You'll just get  the hex value of the port.
-Which if you have a  good reference handy won't be as big of a problem.
-No reason this hasn't yet  been done aside from time.
-Is not a difficult task to implement.
+Port  name translations  are now  performed, however  the "Command"  port options are  not translated: you  will just get  the raw hex  value.
+This should still be more than good  enough to help you locate the instruction in question.

 Obviously  our decoding  will  not  know about  any  of your  established labels.
 You will just see raw hex offsets.
 No way around this.